 This year’s conference will run across two days with ticket options including a full conference tickets, or a single day ticket for either day one or two.
 Concession prices are available for anyone under 30 years old.

 This is an online event, shouldn’t it be free?

 Unfortunately, even running an event online costs money.
 The reason we have to charge for this event is to cover the costs of organising and producing the Conference.
 We are working to ensure that tickets can be offered at affordable low-cost rates.
-Any profits made after covering the event costs will be reinvested into grass-roots organisations including the National Youth Commission Australia.
+Any profits made after covering the event costs will be reinvested into the development of a National Strategy to End Youth Homelessness.

 Will there be AUSLAN interpreters and closed captions?